 Frequently Asked Questions:

-- Refund checks will be made out to the property owner(s) of record as of July 1, 2014.
+- UPDATED INFORMATION! - Per Court order, refund checks will be made out to the property owner(s) of record per the July 1, 2014 tax roll, which would reflect ownership of the property as of January 1, 2014.
 If a property is owned by 2 or more individuals, the check will be made out to both or all those individuals.
 If the property owner of record is a Trust, the check will be made out to the Trust.

-- Once all completed documents are received by Bank of New York Mellon (BNY Mellon), please allow up to 45 days to process and receive a check.
+- Once all completed documents are received by The City of San Clemente, please allow up to 60 days to process and receive a check.

-- Property was owned by 2 or more individuals - All individuals must sign the Attestation and Acknowledgment Form in order to receive a refund check.
+- The property was owned by 2 or more individuals - All individuals must sign the Attestation and Acknowledgment Form in order to receive a refund check.

 - Property owners are now divorced - both signatures are required on the Attestation and Acknowledgment Form.
 Each owner may submit a separate Attestation and Acknowledgment Form with their respective signatures.
 Once the City has two executed forms, it will issue a check made payable to both property owners.

-- Submitting information for property owned by a TRUST – You must submit information from the Trust Document along with your Attestation and Acknowledgment Form; however, only a few pages of the Trust agreement are required: (1) the page showing the name of the trust; (2) the page showing the name of the trustee; and (3) the signature page.
+- Submitting information for property owned by a TRUST – UPDATED INFORMATION!– You must submit information from the Trust Agreement along with your Attestation and Acknowledgment Form; however, only a few pages of the Trust agreement are required: (1) the page showing the name of the trust; (2) the page showing the name of the trustee; and (3) the signature page.
+If the TRUST name on your forms is not accurate, please submit the TRUST pages noted, and the payment will be updated to match the legal name of the trust as listed in the TRUST agreement.

-- Mailing address has changed – Please complete and sign the Mailing Address Change Form at the bottom of the Attestation and Acknowledgment Form, and include in the mailing to BNY Mellon.
+- Mailing address has changed – Please complete and sign the Mailing Address Change Form at the bottom of the Attestation and Acknowledgment Form, and include in the mailing to The City of San Clemente.

 Beach Parking Impact Fee Background Information: